isaacbernat/presentations/optimise/final.md

 ???

-Overly generic functions tend to be more expensive than specific ones.
+The affect code is highlighted:
 - Exponentiation is generic and expensive.
 - Squaring is specific and cheap.
-- We can see the difference in CPython bytecode (more on that later)
+- We can see the difference clearly in CPython bytecode (more on that later), the most significant change being POWER vs MULTIPLY
-- Peephole usually consists on replacing a few instructions for equivalent ones that are cheaper for a given architecture (e.g. `y = x * 15` -> `y = (x << 4) - x`)
-- Strength reduction is a more generic name for a process of replacing expensive operations for equivalent ones that are cheaper, but that usually involves transforming nested loops, looking at induction variables and invariants.

 ---